 Question.
 Critics of the proposed treaty have asserted that it would allow the United Kingdom to obtain extradition of persons from the United States for publicly speaking in opposition to British policy in Northern Ireland.
 How does the proposed treaty ensure that the United States would not extradite individuals to the United Kingdom for political speech?
-Please be specific, and include descriptions of any relevant treaty provisions conduct for which extradition is sought constitutes political speech.
+Please be specific, and include descriptions of any relevant treaty provisions.